 Other helpful suggestions include:

-- Getting plenty of sunshine
+- Get plenty of sunshine

-- Minimizing exercise for the detox period
+- Reduce exercise for the detox period

-- Keeping the organs of elimination (the bowels, lungs, skin, kidneys, lymph) functioning properly
+- Keeping the organs of elimination (the bowels, lungs, skin, kidneys, lymph) functioning properly!

 The most important advice in relation to the Herxheimer reaction is to “bear with the process”.
 The reaction is usually over within a few days and is well worth the cleansing and healing results.
 Plus, it is a sure sign that the treatment is doing its job and working to help restore the body to natural health!